sergio-garcia-clones/angular2-webpack2-typescript2/README.md

 ```

 # Omissions
-Vital parts of a real world application setup has been omitted due to various reasons:
+Vital parts of a real world application setup have been omitted due to various reasons:

 * Testing: No testing, as Angular2 testing has still not matured to a point I would dare to use it
 * Deployment/Staging: How we deploy our applications is very individual